Thursday, June 30, 2016

 The season is ripe for relaxing and recharging, but that can be difficult when facing cancer.
-The last souvenir you want to take home from your summer vacation is extra stress.
+The last souvenir you want to take home from your time away is extra stress.
 If you’re currently in active treatment and have a big trip coming up, heed this advice from Deb Lewis, a social worker at Memorial Sloan Kettering Rockville Centre on Long Island.

 Before Your Trip

 Check in with Your Doctor: Tell your doctor about your upcoming travels, especially if you’re flying.
 The changes in air pressure that happen during a flight can affect certain cancer patients, like those with anemia and those requiring oxygen.
 Your doctor might also have recommendations for preventing blood clots, since air passengers with cancer are especially susceptible to them.

 Ask your physician for enough medication for while you’re away, plus extra in case you run out.
 In addition, check if your doctor can provide any referrals to medical care in the area you’re visiting.

 Cancer and its treatments may weaken your immune system by causing a drop in the number of white blood cells made in the bone marrow.
 Your doctor might want to start you on antibiotics before you leave to prepare your body for any foreign bacteria it may encounter on the airplane and at your destination.